- Updated July 11 2022

 6. Canadians get 3 weeks longer maternity leave and have access to parental benefits.

 7. Canada has a higher minimum wage rate and a lower cost of living compared to the USA.

 8. Canada has two official languages, French and English.
 The USA has no official language.

-9. Hockey is Canada’s game whereas American football is the most popular sport watched in America.
+9. Hockey is Canada’s game whereas American football is the most-watched sport in America.